ehmicky/log-process-errors/docs/API.md

 ## logProcessErrors([options])

-Initialize `log-process-errors`.
+Initializes `log-process-errors`.
 Returns a function that can be fired to restore Node.js default behavior.

 <!-- eslint-disable-next-line import/newline-after-import -->